survivejs/webpack-book/manuscript/building/01_source_maps.md

 ...
 ```

 Take a good look at those *.map* files.
 That's where the mapping between the generated and the original source happens.
-During development, it will write the mapping information within the bundle itself.
+During development, it will write the mapping information in the bundle itself.

 ### Enabling Source Maps on Browsers